 There are no networks to keep up with.
 There are no concerns about whether your doctor will leave from year to year or even mid-year as we discussed earlier.

 When you enroll in a Medigap plan to supplement Medicare, the insurance company cannot change your coverage.
 They also cannot cancel your coverage unless you just don’t pay the premium.
 Even if Medicare quits offering your plan, your coverage will remain in force as long as you pay for it.
-I still have clients that are on the old Plan J that hasn’t been offered for sale since 2010.
+I still run into people who are on the old Plan J that hasn’t been offered for sale since 2010.

-The company also cannot raise your premium unless they do so for everyone on that plan in your state.
-So if you are diagnosed with a medical condition and have a lot of claims the insurance company cannot drop you.
+The insurance company also can never single you out for a premium increase.
+They cannot raise your premium unless they do so for everyone on that plan in your state.
+So, if you are diagnosed with a medical condition and have a lot of claims, the insurance company cannot drop you.
 They also cannot raise your premiums because of it.
-And they can never single you out for a rate increase on a Medicare supplement plan.
-That is the law.

-Medicare Advantage plans vary from company to company, year to year, or even from region to region.
+Medicare Advantage plans vary from company to company.
+They can vary year to year, or even from region to region.
 Medigap plans are identical from company to company.
-The Plan N you buy from Mutual of Omaha is identical to the Plan N from UnitedHealthcare or Aetna.
+The Plan N you buy from Mutual of Omaha is identical to the Plan N from Federal Life or Aetna.
 So, there is no confusion as to what your coverage is or what it might change to.
 Companies determine their own rates based on their underwriting criteria and what percentage of their income is going out in the form of claims.

 There is never a good reason to pay $30-50 more for the identical coverage from one company to the next.
 Many times you are paying for a name brand that spends millions of dollars a year on advertising and spokespersons.
-The coverage is identical.
+The coverage is identical for Medigap plans.
 You should shop your coverage to be sure you have the best rate available.
 Call us at 1-888-228-6119 and we can help compare plans in your area.